REU-TrustworthyAI/home/labs/RP1.md

  - Deliverables: A RP1.pdf file with Title, Abstract, and Introduction generated using Latex
     + Problem statement (What is the problem/hypothesis?)
     + Motivation (Why is this problem important?
 What are the benefits of solving it?)
+    + The introduction should extend the abstract with more details
+    + The claims in the introduction should be well supported by data or references